-Chickpea Spinach Curry - quick, easy, gluten-free, nutritious and vegan curry made with minimal spices in a tomato-based sauce.
-This delicious and nutritious curry gets ready in less than 20 minutes and makes a great wholesome midweek meal.
+Chickpea Spinach Curry - quick, easy, gluten-free, nutritious and vegan curry made with minimal warm Indian spices in tomato-onion gravy.
+This delicious classic Indian curry gets ready in less than 20 minutes and makes a great wholesome midweek meal.
 Chana Palak goes well with rice or any flatbread.

 As always, you will find the full ingredients list with measurements and detailed recipe instructions in a separate recipe box underneath the text section.
 To bypass the text section choose “SCROLL TO RECIPE” or “PRINT RECIPE” or click the “SCROLL TO VIDEO” option to watch the full video of this recipe.
 All options are located at the beginning of the post.